SPRING & SUMMER 2021 SPECIAL

 Needless to say, vocabulary is crucial in strengthening reading comprehension and fluency.
 In most instances, poor vocabulary can limit and interrupt a child’s learning and reading experience.
-And while it can grow naturally from daily reading and conversations, it is just as important to explicitly teach and expand vocabulary.
+And while it can grow naturally from daily reading and conversations, it is just as important to teach and expand vocabulary explicitly.

 Strategies in teaching vocabulary can include word mapping (graphic display of words/concept relationships), word substitutions, semantic relationships (how words are related), acting out meanings, and focusing on word structure (root words and its derivations).

-Learners achieve fluency when they recognize and read words with accuracy, intonation, fluidity, and speed, whether while reading aloud or silently to oneself.
-Hence, fluent readers are able to read automatically without needing to pause to decode words or look up definitions.
+Learners achieve fluency when recognizing and reading words with accuracy, intonation, fluidity, and speed, whether while reading aloud or silently to oneself.
+Hence, fluent readers can read automatically without needing to pause to decode words or look up definitions.

 Fluency plays a key role in comprehension and is essential in keeping young learners motivated.
-When children are reading fluently, it frees up mental resources to allow them to improve their comprehension of what they are reading.
+When children are reading fluently, it frees up mental resources to improve their comprehension of what they are reading.

 When developing reading fluency, it is crucial to provide a child with frequent oral reading opportunities and to monitor progress.
 This involves reading out loud while being guided and receiving feedback from an adult.
 It is important to provide the student with opportunities to self-correct.
 This combination of consistent practice and regular feedback is critical in promoting fluency.

 The ultimate goal for literacy is to comprehend well what one is reading.
-Reading comprehension enables a child to predict outcomes, evaluate characters, deduce, and make connections to real-world events.
+Reading comprehension enables a child to predict outcomes, evaluate characters, deduce, and connect to real-world events.